jamestbest/Comodo/README.md

 ## NSSTDlib
 Included in the repo is the "not so standard library".
 Information on interacting with these functions can be found in the [nsstdlib.md](nsstdlib.md).
-To use the nsstdlib include the headerfile at the top of the file. [[Currently called syscalltest.h]] and include the file in the compilation process, described [here](#Compiling)
+To use the nsstdlib include the headerfile at the top of the C file and include the file in the compilation process, described [here](#Compiling)

 ## Using GCC optimisations
 From testing different -O levels GCC destroys the inline assembly functions defined in the nsstdlib and so the file has a #pragma optimize("O0") to exclude it from any optimisations.
 When using the `asm("ldr r13, =$0x10000")` at the start of the file with optimisations the functions may get moved around moving the asm instruction, and so place `__attribute__((optimize("O0")))` infront of your main function declaration to exclude it from all optimisation.

 ## Extra files
-Also included are three test C programs along with their compiled versions, with the not so great naming scheme of \<cfile\>.c, \<cfile\>C.
+Also included are some simple examples with their compiled versions, as well as some examples that use the nsstdlib.

 ## TODO
 I have not yet tried to have multiple C files that are then linked.
 I think this will work just fine, but it is not yet tested.
-SWI 3 and such are just like any other instruction and have a hex value for the opcode/operand.
-So can I use inline assembly with a defined constant for the SWIs and then for example move into R0 a pointer to some memory and then call swi 3.
-Does the compiler take into account inline assembly when tracking registers?
-May need to push/pop R0 before editing.
 Is there a better way for when using optimisation than excluding the main function as it holds the asm instruction to set the stack pointer?